Where to Stay in Puglia

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-10 years ago you’d have had trouble finding more than 10 towns in Puglia that even had enough services to cater to tourists.
-Now… well, things change.
+10 years ago you’d have had trouble finding even a handful of towns in Puglia that had enough services to cater to tourists.
+Now, there are dozens.
+Things change…

 Today, hotels, guesthouses, and agriturismi have popped up all over Puglia.
-You’ll find 5-star luxury resorts on the Savelletri coast, boutique hotels in Lecce, Trulli houses in the Valle d’Itria, lovely masserie all over, and lots of guesthouses and B&Bs, all at any price point.
+You’ll find 5-star luxury resorts on the Savelletri coast, boutique hotels in Lecce, Trulli houses in the Valle d’Itria, lovely masserie farmhouses all over, and pleasant guesthouses and B&Bs in towns throughout the region.

 Table of Contents